Shagshag/prestashop-documentation/CartCore.md

-* This constant is defined in classes\Cart.php line 151
+* This constant is defined in [classes/Cart.php line 151](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Cart.php#151)

 ### ONLY_WRAPPING